bitcoin-apps-suite/bapps/README.md

-# Bitcoin Apps Suite - Blockchain Cloud
+# Bitcoin Apps - Blockchain Cloud Suite

 ![Bitcoin Apps Logo](/public/bitcoin-apps-logo.jpg)

 ## 🚀 Overview

-Bitcoin Apps Suite is a comprehensive ecosystem of decentralized applications built on Bitcoin blockchain technology.
+Bitcoin Apps - Blockchain Cloud Suite is a comprehensive ecosystem of decentralized applications built on Bitcoin blockchain technology.
 Our mission is to create a "Blockchain Cloud" - a unified platform where every app has its own token, creating a sustainable economic model for developers and users alike.

 ## 🌟 Features